Find a Qualified Attorney Near You

 Companies also mine for perchlorates in Chile and Canada.
 Perchlorates are dangerous because they contaminate the soil and drinking water supplies.

-Here, we'll offer a brief history of the dangers and effects of perchlorates on human health.
-We'll also discuss recent news and research about these chemicals.
-Finally, we'll briefly explain what to do if you or a family member gets sick from perchlorate exposure.
+This article offers a brief history of the dangers and effects of perchlorates on human health.
+It also provides news, legal, and research updates about these chemicals.

 What Are Perchlorates?